hintron/job_submit_rust/README.md

 Currently, `job_desc_msg_t` and `job_record_t` are not fully implemented.
-The plan is to gradually implement the important fields and structures so that there are no external dependencies, while leaving the unused pointers to structs as void pointers and prepending "_" to the field.
+The plan is to gradually implement the important fields and structures so that there are no external dependencies, while leaving the unused pointers to structs as void pointers and prepending "\_" to the field.

+`fini()` is only called when the slurmctld exits if Slurm is configured with `--enable-memory-leak-debug`.